 Nvidia's Bold Comments Send Quantum Stocks Tumbling!
-Is the Future Bleaker Than We Thought? - YaNoticias
+Is the Future Bleaker Than We Thought? - YANoticias

 Inevitably, major players faced dramatic stock price drops.
 Shares of IonQ fell over 40%, while Rigetti Computing experienced a decline exceeding 45%.
 Additionally, D-Wave’s stock dropped 36%, although it remains up an impressive 600% when compared to a year ago.

 During a presentation at CES, Huang outlined his perspective on the future of quantum computers.
-He suggested that the technology necessary to produce “very useful quantum computers” might not be realized for another 15 to 30 years.
-Huang emphasized that an increase in the number of quantum processing units, or qubits, by a factor of one million is essential.
+He suggested that the technology necessary to produce “very useful quantum computers” might not be realised for another 15 to 30 years.
+Huang emphasised that an increase in the number of quantum processing units, or qubits, by a factor of one million is essential.

 The response was swift from D-Wave’s CEO, Alan Baratz, who strongly disagreed with Huang’s assessment.
 Baratz highlighted that D-Wave’s technology is currently in use by significant clients, such as Mastercard and NTT Docomo, effectively operational today.
 He acknowledged the validity of Huang’s concerns about certain types of quantum computers but insisted that his company’s approach is entirely viable and ready for practical applications.